lohathe/experiment-scripts/README.md

 sched=PSN-EDF_trial=3/  sched=PSN-EDF_trial=4/
 ```

-IV.
-PARSE_EXPS
+## parse_exps.py
 *Usage*: `parse_exps.py [options] [data_dir1] [data_dir2]...`

-where data_dirs contain feather-trace and sched-trace data, e.g. `ft.bin`, `mysched.ft`, or `st-*.bin`.
+where the `data_dirx` contain feather-trace and sched-trace data, e.g. `ft.bin`, `mysched.ft`, or `st-*.bin`.

 *Output*: print out all parsed data or `OUT_FILE` where `OUT_FILE` is a python map of the data or `OUT_DIR/[FIELD]*/[PARAM]/[TYPE]/[TYPE]/[LINE].csv`, depending on input.

-The goal is to create csv files which record how varying PARAM changes the value of FIELD.
-Only PARAMs which vary are considered.
+The goal is to create csv files which record how varying `PARAM` changes the value of `FIELD`.
+Only `PARAM`s which vary are considered.

-FIELD is a parsed value, e.g. 'RELEASE' overhead or 'miss-ratio'. `PARAM` is a parameter which we are going to vary, e.g. 'tasks' A single `LINE` is created for every configuration of parameters other than `PARAM`.
+`FIELD` is a parsed value, e.g. 'RELEASE' overhead or 'miss-ratio'. `PARAM` is a parameter which we are going to vary, e.g. 'tasks'.
+A single `LINE` is created for every configuration of parameters other than `PARAM`.

-`TYPE is the type of measurement, i.e. Max, Min, Avg, or Var[iance].
+`TYPE` is the statistic of the measurement, i.e. Max, Min, Avg, or Var[iance].
 The two types are used to differentiate between measurements across tasks in a single taskset, and measurements across all tasksets.
 E.g. `miss-ratio/*/Max/Avg` is the maximum of all the average miss ratios for each task set, while `miss-ratio/*/Avg/Max` is the average of the maximum miss ratios for each task set.

 *Defaults*: `OUT_DIR, OUT_FILE = parse-data`, `data_dir1 = .`

 This script reads a directory or directories, parses the binary files inside for feather-trace or sched-trace data, then summarizes and organizes the results for output.
-The output can be to the console, to a python map, or to a directory tree of csvs (the default, ish).
+The output can be to the console, to a python map, or to a directory tree of csvs (default).
 The python map (using `-m`) can be used for schedulability tests.
 The directory tree can be used to look at how changing parameters affects certain measurements.

 The script will use half the current computers CPUs to process data.